 Ellis also recommends looking out for a decline in grades, or changes in eating and sleeping habits.
 Your teen may also change his route home from school or start refusing to go to school all together.

-Your child is more secretive than usual.
+Your teen is more secretive than usual.

-If you think your child might be a victim, it’s important to offer her support—but approach it delicately.
+If you think your teen might be a victim, it’s important to offer her support—but approach it delicately.
 Ellis recommends talking in general terms rather than asking directly.
 For example: “I’m reading a lot about cyberbullying and bullying and it’s really happening a lot.
 Does it happen at your school?
 Do you know anyone it’s happening to?”
 Even if she doesn’t open up, it’s important to reinforce that you are there for her, you love her, and will do your best to help.

-Finally, make sure your child knows the rules of the cyber road.
+Finally, make sure your kid knows the rules of the cyber road.
 “A parent has to be computer savvy,” Ellis says.
 “You have to communicate with your kids constantly.
 It’s not a one-time conversation.
 Parents need to raise responsible digital citizens because if they don’t, there’s a possibility their kids are going to bully someone, or they will be bullied.”